 Residents needing legal help for a civil matter, including rent-related issues, can apply to Legal Services of New Jersey by calling 888-576-5529, or apply online here.

-New Mexico residents who are in need of assistance, housing included, can get information here.
+New Mexico residents who are in need of assistance, housing included, can apply online.

 North Dakota residents can apply for legal help through Legal Services of North Dakota by calling 800-634-5263, or visiting the organization’s website.

-Oklahoma residents in need of rental assistance can apply through the Oklahoma Housing Finance Agency.
-That information and other housing-related resources can be accessed here.
+Oklahoma residents in need of rental assistance can apply here.

 Oklahoma residents seeking legal aid can apply by calling 888-534-5243.